 ├── pnpm-lock.yaml

-These files are enough to isolate the dependency layer in the Dockerfile.
-Even though this command copies all files and then deletes irrelevant ones, the hash of the container filesystem at the end of this “setup” layer will be the same when no packages dependencies change.
-Changing application code will not invalidate this layer.
+These files are sufficient to isolate dependencies during the build.
+Even though this command copies all files and then deletes irrelevant ones, the hash of the container filesystem at the end of the setup layer will be the same when dependencies haven’t changed.
+Application code modifications will not invalidate the setup layer.

-Putting all this knowledge together with other best practices, we get the following final Dockerfile:
+Putting all this knowledge together with other best practices, we end up with the following Dockerfile:

 FROM node:22-alpine AS setup